August Revolution: Opportunity for Vietnamese nationalists

 However, the Việt Minh was not the only political organization to anticipate an opportunity.
-In fact, after the brief storm of bullets of 9 March, political parties, groups, and associations were formed throughout Vietnam.
-In the south, because of the weak status of the communist movement, the Việt Minh failed to take the leadership of the movements during the preparation for insurrection.
+In fact, after the brief storm of bullets of 9 March, various political parties, groups, and associations were formed throughout Vietnam.
+In the south, because of the weak status of the communist movement, the Việt Minh did not take full control of the movements' leadership during the preparation for insurrection.
 Several politico-religious organizations mentioned above rapidly expanded their power.
 In the early of summer 1945, Hòa Hảo leaders opened talks with the heads of other southern nationalist groups in the south, including the Cao Đài and the Trotskyists, to fight for and defend an independent Vietnam when the war ended.
+In mid-1945, the Đại Việt National Alliance was the most important nationalist revolutionary force in northern Vietnam.